info443-wi22/project-1-kvpoch/README copy.md

 | `handleFilterBox`| This function represents the actual result of filtered libraries from the user's checked boxes, which sets the state variable `filterResult`|
 | `filterCheckedArray`| This state variable represents the array of features checked by the user|
 | `filterLabels`| This state variable represents the features of libraries (gets data from .json file)|
-| `libFeatures`|This state variable represents the libraries and what features they are associated with.
+| `libFeatures`|This state variable represents the libraries and what features they are associated with (gets data from .json file).